Linwood, Renfrewshire

-Linwood (Linwuid) is a small town in Renfrewshire in the west central Lowlands of Scotland, 14 mi west of Glasgow.
+Linwood (Linwuid) is a town in Renfrewshire in the west central Lowlands of Scotland, 14 mi west of Glasgow.
 It is about 1+1/2 mi northeast of Johnstone and west of Paisley close to the Black Cart Water and the A737 road.

+Etymology

+Linwood comes from the Anglo-Saxon worǒ 'enclosure' (not wood) with an uncertain first element.
+Other source suggests the following; The village name is a hybrid meaning 'wood by the pool' Llyn (Cumbric) 'pool'; wudu (Anglo-Saxon) 'wood'.

+Originally known as 'The Linwood', the settlement dates back to the fourteenth century when Linwood consisted of a small collection of farms and dwellings concentrated on the banks of the Black Cart.
+It was given the collective name The Linwood, with early mails showing it as 'Ye Lynwode'.

 History

-Linwood owes its existence to the building of cotton and flax mills there at the end of the 18th century.
-In the following century there were shale coal oil works, ironstone and cotton production businesses in the village.
-There was a bleachfield at Linwood connected to the spinning mill there.
-A paper mill was also established as can be seen on older maps.
-The expansion and economy of Linwood from 1961 onwards relied heavily on the Rootes, later Chrysler then Peugeot Talbot car plant, and the associated Pressed Steel Company body parts pressing facility.